annotation/text-fabric/docs/Api/App.md

         If you do not want to work with the default version of your main corpus, you can specify a different version here.

-        ??? example "BHSA"
+        ??? example "versions"
             ```python
-            A = use('bhsa', version='2017')
+            A = use('xxxx', version='2017')
             ```

-            In fact, this single statement will download that BHSA version if you do not already have it.
+            In fact, this single statement will download that Xxxx version if you do not already have it.

         ??? note "Modules"